-The Kinangop Plateau lies between 2400 and 2700 meters above sea level and is bounded by the Aberdare Mountains to the east and a steep scarp dropping into the Rift Valley to the west.
+The Kinangop Plateau lies between 2400 and 2700 meters above sea level and is fringed by the Aberdare Mountains to the east and a steep bluff dropping into the Rift Valley to the west.

 Endemic Sharpe’s Longclaw